reogaro/web/content/project/marshall-g50r-repair/index.md

 ## Cleaning

-The thing was filthy, so it got some good disassembly and cleaning action.
+The thing was filthy, so it got some thorough disassembly and cleaning action.

 ![](clean.jpg)